christopheradams/elixir_style_guide/README.md

     do: Enum.map(args, fn arg -> arg <> " is on a very long line!" end)
   ```

-  When you use the convention above and you have more than one function clause
+  When the `do:` clause starts on its own line, treat it as a multiline
-  using the `do:` syntax, put the `do:` on a new line for each function clause:
+  function by separating it with blank lines.

   ```elixir
   # not preferred